apache/bookkeeper/site/bps/BP-38-bookie-endpoint-discovery.md

 - **hostname**: the hostname (or a raw IP address)
 - **port**: the TCP port (int)
 - **protocol**: the type of service (bookie-rpc, http, https)
-- **auth**: supported authentication types (tls-auth, sasl-gssapi...)
-- **extensions**: protocol extensions, like 'starttls'

 **Well known additional properties**
-- **metrics.type**: the type of metrics, for instance 'prometheus' for Prometheus.io metrics
 - **autorecovery.enabled**: 'true' case of the presence of the auto recovery daemon

-In the future we could also leverage this information from the PlacementPolicy, in order to select only bookies that publish a TLS endpoint or a particular authentication mechanism.
 The GRPC service would use this mechanism as well.

 #### Which kind of properties should be stored in BookieServiceInfo ?